veravira/demo/README.md

 Remark 3.b: run predict.sh to predict prices on the smaller set Remark 4: Do NOT remove tds/part-r-00000 (this file contains distinct transaction ids from hw set 2)

-Note 3: Using LSH on the engine column to build the clusters instead of grouping by (model_id, year).
+Note 3: Predict Price by adding to the base msrp a difference in (transaction_msrp-base_msrp ) * 0.5 Note 4: Use cash_dealer, cash_customer in price prediction as well as lease, finance bit.
 ____________________________________

 cp grp-joined/part-r-00000 cl-price-body-type.csv
 1) Cluster are built with cluster.pig

-Data is stored in /Users/Vera/dev/sample/src/main/script/cl-price-body-type.csv it's TAB delimitered
+Sample data is stored in ../sample/src/main/script/cl-price-body-type.csv it's TAB delimitered.

 2) shell script and pig macro based on trim_id returns 5 similar cars
-a) returns the whole cluster
+*	returns the whole cluster
-b) calls another UDF that takes Price of the given car and computes absolute difference in price of cars from
-	the same cluster as given, sorts them
+*	compute the price difference
-c) return s only 5 cars that have the least of the differences
+*	returns only 5 cars that have the least differences

-__________________
-Notes/ideas use datafu
+# Notes/ideas use datafu UDF from linkedin #

+## Assignment # 2
-2. Building a recommender system
+## Building a recommender system ##

 Related files:
 cluster.pig and recommender.pig com.sample.pig.PriceClusterUDF, com.sample.pig.PriceDiffUDF